 Seizure of your vehicle

-In certain circumstances—for example, if you receive a second DWI charge while driving with a revoked license—your vehicle may be seized.
+In certain circumstances, such as if you receive a second DWI charge while driving with a revoked license, your vehicle may be seized.

 Driver clinic attendance